Trevor Story Preview, Player Props: Red Sox vs. Royals

-Trevor Story -- hitting .171 with a double, a home run, two walks and three RBI in his past 10 games -- will be in action for the Boston Red Sox versus the Kansas City Royals, with Jordan Lyles on the mound, on September 1 at 8:10 PM ET.
+Trevor Story -- hitting .171 with a double, a home run, two walks and three RBI in his past 10 games -- will be in action for the Boston Red Sox versus the Kansas City Royals, with Alec Marsh on the mound, on September 2 at 7:10 PM ET.

-In his last game he had a hitless performance (0-for-4) against the Astros.
+In his last game he had a hitless performance (0-for-4) against the Royals.

 Trevor Story Game Info & Props vs. the Royals